syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio-Code/code-snippet.md

 The Syncfusion® Spreadsheet Editor SDK code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion® Spreadsheet Editor SDK component with various features into the Blazor Application's Razor code editor.

-## Add a Syncfusion® Spreadsheet Editor SDK component in the Spreadsheet Editor SDK application
+## Add a Syncfusion® Spreadsheet Editor SDK component in the Blazor application

-The instructions below guide you the process of using the Syncfusion® Spreadsheet Editor SDK code snippet in your Spreadsheet Editor SDK application.
+The instructions below guide you the process of using the Syncfusion® Spreadsheet Editor SDK code snippet in your Blazor application.

 1. In Visual Studio Code, open an existing Spreadsheet Editor SDK Application or create a new Spreadsheet Editor SDK Application.